Do you get frustrated with having to plan, shop, prepare and cook meals only to have your child turn their nose up and push the plate away?

 How would you like it if someone stood over you and rushed you through your dinner?
 Believe it or not your child can very easily feel your pressure to eat and sense your anxiety at meal times.
 Demanding that a child eat a least one bite of everything seems reasonable, but can often backfire.
 Studies have shown that children react negatively when parents pressure them to eat foods, even if the pressure offers a reward.
 Even if you are not directly pressuring your child by saying things like “eat your broccoli”, indirect forms of pressure such as pushing food closer to them, watching them like a hawk or hovering over them can be enough to put them off.

 What can you do?
 As uncomfortable as it might be, try to let your child feed themselves and eat meals at their own pace.
 Your main role at mealtimes is to provide a variety of nutritious foods and it’s your child’s role to decide what and how much to eat.
-Try to focus make the mealtime more positive by focusing on family bonding rather than a time to force food.
+Try to focus make the mealtime more positive by focusing on family bonding rather than force feeding.
 Creating this positive environment will help your child be more open to eating and exploring new foods.
-Here are 7 ways to get your kids to eat more veggies.

 What can you do?
 Try to have a conversation with your child to find out why they don’t like it anymore.
 Work with your child to come up with a couple of new meal and snack options that you can add to the weekly menu.
 Look through recipe books together (you might even like to check out our eBook The School Lunchbox: Everything You Need To Know for some inspiration), go shopping together and get your child involved in the preparation as much as possible.